bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/code-signing-index.md

 You can store your code signing files and create a signed .ipa file for your iOS project (either native or cross-platform), or a signed .app or .pkg file for your MacOS project on [bitrise.io](https://www.bitrise.io).
 You can manually upload all the required files (provisoning profiles and .p12 certificate files) or you can use automatic provisioning to automatically generate and manage provisioning profiles from a connected Apple Developer account.
 We'll show you how to use either option!

-{% include message_box.html type="info" title="Manual versus automatic provisioning" content="To avoid confusion, do not mix manual and automatic provisioning steps when you are setting up your project for the first time.
-With manual provisioning, you are uploading your certificates and provisioning profiles to Bitrise and then they are inserted in the Virtual Machine by a step.
+{% include message_box.html type="info" title="Manual versus automatic provisioning" content="To avoid confusion, do not mix manual and automatic provisioning Steps when you are setting up your project for the first time.
+With manual provisioning, you are uploading your certificates and provisioning profiles to Bitrise and then they are inserted in the virtual machine by a Step.
 With automatic provisioning, you are downloading your certificates and provisioning profiles directly from your Apple account."%}

 We also support using Xcode's **Automatically manage signing** option, with both manual and automatic provisioning.